 Every game designer and content creator I’ve ever known started as a gamer first.
 Some gamers then become enthralled with the idea of building content (mods) for their favorite games, and many then go on to create their own unique games.

 This is a path I’ve always recommended to young folks looking to get into the design part of the industry.
-Garry’s Mod, mentioned above, started out as a Half-Life mod before becoming a standalone, paid title which has sold over 10 million copies (developer Garry Newman used the revenue to found a development studio that went on to create the popular open-world survivor game, Rust).
+Garry’s Mod, mentioned above, started out as a Half-Life mod before becoming a standalone, paid title that has sold over 10 million copies (developer Garry Newman used the revenue to found a development studio that went on to create the popular open-world survivor game, Rust).

 General Education Application